deltachat/deltachat-node/README.md

 Create a new [`Message`](#class_message) object.
 Corresponds to [`dc_msg_new()`](https://deltachat.github.io/api/classdc__msg__t.html#a3d5e65374c014990c35a0cee9b0ddf87).

-#### `dc.open(callback)`
+#### `dc.open([callback])`

 Opens the underlying database and configures the application.
 The callback is called when ready or with an error if the database could not be opened.
+Also emits `'ready'` when done.

 #### `dc.removeContactFromChat(chatId, contactId)`